Jp En

 Bottom-up

-Diagram showing support and collaboration between projects
+Diagram showing Sharing and collaboration between projects

-Activities of the Gender Equality Project Team
+Activities of the Gender Equality Project Team(April 2021~March 2023)

 The official Groupwide Gender Equality Project Team was launched in April 2021.
 MARUI GROUP recognizes that empowering its female employees in the workplace requires the development of gender-equal work styles.
 Developing these work styles is a task that cannot be accomplished by women alone, but rather one that requires real change in the mindsets of their families and coworkers and of society as a whole.